Poccket/SokoPy/README.md

 **Features:**
 - Real Graphics!
-- Runs on anything with Python!
+- Runs on anything with Python and PyGame!
 - Some Settings!
 - A "Tutorial"!
 - The levels from the 1982 original!
 - David W. Skinner's level packs!
 - An open level creation format!
+- A Semi-Functional Level Editor!

 ---

-While it only features base Sokoban blocks currently, the game allows for level creation as long as you are willing to learn it.
+The game only supports base Sokoban blocks right now, but colored blocks/targets and holes are planned to be added.
+There is a level editor included, though it is very primitive.
+If you are interested in the file format and how the editor works, read below.

-I have not yet added a proper level creator yet, however, the convert.py script allows you to convert a text representation of a level into the format.
+The convert.py script allows you to convert a text representation of a level into a custom file format, and out of it, when provided with a valid level
 ```
 ; An example of a valid level:
  #######